 WALK GRADE: 7kms total walking for the day.
 Walk 1: 1.5 – 2 hours with breaks.
 Grade: Easy to Moderate Walk 4kms.
 Walk 2: 1-2 hour walk.
 Grade Easy.
 3kms.
 Moderate to Good level of fitness required.

 WALK ITINERARY: This morning be met by your guides at 7.30am in the foyer of the Grand Chancellor Launceston.
 From here we head west past Cradle Mountain to the edge of the Tarkine where our adventure begins.
 Today’s walking takes us into “The Heart of the Tarkine” Region.
 We will stop en route at the quaint township of Waratah with its waterfall in the middle of town!
 Our walks today take us into the stunning rainforest regions of the Tarkine.
 We begin with a stunning walk to the beautiful Philosopher’s Falls, a fantastic walk through magnificent tall myrtle rainforest with magical views through the forest to the Arthur River.
 Afterwards, we head to the pretty Whyte River to explore the rainforests.
 This walk features the best examples of Huon Pine and Myrtle in the whole of the Tarkine.
 Our walk takes us upstream along the bank of the breathtaking Pieman River through the rainforest to the Whyte River.
 Afterwards, we head to our accommodation for the next 2 nights at the charming Corinna Wilderness Resort.
 Corinna was once a historical gold mining settlement in the 1800s and as such this remote Resort still has some of the historical buildings of this era.
 Our guests will stay in the best accommodation in the township in newly built 1 bedroom cottages.
-Tonight enjoy dinner in the Resort’s Tannin Restaurant featuring local produce served with Tasmanian wine or beer.
+Tonight enjoy dinner in the Resort’s Tannin Restaurant featuring local produce served with Tasmanian wine.
 A wonderful end to our day’s adventures.